 - Chase Ultimate Rewards points

 - Citi ThankYou points

 - Capital One Miles

 Insider Secret: With a lot of cards you can earn a welcome bonus when you sign-up and spend a certain amount on your card in a certain amount of time.
 Take advantage of those extra rewards!
-For example, the Chase Sapphire Preferred® Card earns 60,000 Ultimate Rewards points after spending meeting minimum spend requirements.
-Those points are worth up to $1020 according to our points and miles valuations.
+For example, the Chase Sapphire Preferred® Card earns 80,000 Ultimate Rewards points after spending meeting minimum spend requirements.

 The points and miles hobby is one that pays to get into — literally.
 A travel rewards credit card is a card that will earn you points, miles, flexible rewards or cash back every time you make a purchase, that you can then use to book free travel.